 Hello!
 Amedeo here.
-I’m a content producer, journalist, fiction writer, and UX researcher obsessed with understanding and crafting stories and information products that make people’s lives more meaningful, fun, and just.
+I’m a digital producer, journalist, fiction writer, editor, and UX practitioner obsessed with understanding and crafting stories and information products that make people’s lives more meaningful, fun, and just.
 Read my Typings blog, check out my resume, enjoy some articles, grab one of my books on Amazon, or contact me.

 Way back when, Night Terrors magazine published a short fictional story I wrote about a cursed hotel.
 In another era, the 48 Hour Film Project thought my team’s short film deserved an award.
 I’ve self-published a few books on Amazon.
 I enjoy writing about whatever catches my fancy onTypings, the blog I’ve tucked into this website.
 It’s a good place to explore UX, news, poetry, media, tech, and how-to guides.